Skip to Main Content

 Key points about neuroblastoma

-• Treatments can include surgery, chemotherapy, radiation, and immunotherapy.
+• Treatments for neuroblastoma can include surgery, chemotherapy, radiation, stem cell transplant, immunotherapy, and MIBG therapy, depending on risk level.

 Related Content